Falling from any height can lead to death or long-term injuries.

 1. Work on the ground or on a solid construction

 If you don’t have to work at height, working from the ground is always the safest option.
-Or, better still, find alternatives to working at height during the design-phase of the project.
+So look for alternatives to working at height during the design-phase of the project.

 2. Use a fall-prevention device

 If you have to work from height, you need to manage the risk of a fall.
 A fall-prevention device is best because it will prevent your workers from falling.
-Examples include temporary work platforms, guardrails, suspended stages and scaffolding.
+Examples include temporary work platforms, guardrails and scaffolding.
 All help keep you safer when working at heights.

 3. Use a work-positioning or fall-arrest system